ManufacturaInd/shaarli-2004licious-theme/README.md

 Around 2016, the then owner of the del.icio.us domain started injecting ads in the feeds of the long gone users of the service.
 This triggered a discussion between Julien and Ricardo about reviving the old Delicious look on top of a Shaarli instance.
-Ricardo made the most out of a slow Sunday to try his hand at creating a Shaarli theme -- emulating the 2004 look.
+Ricardo made the most out of a slow Sunday to try his hand at creating a Shaarli theme -- emulating del.icio.us’ 2004 look.

 Authorship and development is shared with Julien Deswaef, who has been active improving the theme and making it work with recent versions of Shaarli.